muddafudda/Memecoin/README.md

 =========

 Memecoin-v2.3.0.0 Beta Release
+Fork at block 1050000 to adjust diff per block
+Fork on Feb 1, 2015 to kick older clients.

 What is Memecoin [MEM]?
  Memecoin is an alternate virtual cryptocurrency made for users to share, mine and trade.